 As with the Mate 20 and the P30 series, there will most likely be a in-display fingerprint sensor for unlocking the phone, although many are speculating that the left part of the top bezel might be hiding some similar 3D face unlocking tech to the iPhone XS.
 RODENT950's big leak of Mate 30 Pro specs indicates this bezel will contain the hardware needed for Huawei's second generation face recognition software, which will be able to read your heart and breath rates too as a new feature.

 Mate 30 cameras

 One of the most distinct parts of the Mate 20 is its small square camera patch in the top center of the phone, which contained three cameras plus a flash.
-According to Chinese patents found online for a Mate 30-compatible case (rendered above), Huawei is planning on extending the rear camera cutout, which likely means at least one more camera.
+According to the most recent rumors, plus hints from Huawei's promotional art, this square is now a circle.

 You can see a plastic window on the back of the disguise case (pictured above) which hides where the rear cameras would be, which at least looks to match the general location of the leaked case, as does the exposed flash module on the phone's left side.

 Ice Universe, Ishan Agarwal and Max Weinbach, all posted a leaked piece of promotional art for the Mate 30, and it clearly shows a circular shaped camera array on the back of the handset.
 It's also what OnLeaks and Pricebaba used as a reference for their new renders of the Mate 30, some of which you can see on this page.
 Huawei's own teaser for the Mate 30 launch event heavily suggests that these are correct.